- Adoption (Amendment) Act 2013

 The Authority posts updated notices in relation to adoption issues in the 'Latest News' section of their website.

-The HSE plays an important role in assessing possible adoptive parents and services to people who were adopted or fostered and may wish to trace their birth family.
+The Child and Family Agency plays an important role in assessing possible adoptive parents and services to people who were adopted or fostered and may wish to trace their birth family.

-From November 1st 2010, all adoption applications must be sent to a local HSE office.
-For contact details of your local HSE Adoption Service, visit the HSE website.
+From November 1st 2010, all adoption applications must be sent to a local Child and Family Agency office.
+For contact details of your local HSE Adoption Service, visit the Child and Family Agency website.

 Domestic adoption is where a child is adopted within Ireland, through either a family adoption or a non-family adoption.
 A domestic adoption involves the transfer, on a permanent basis, of parental rights and duties for children from the birth parent(s) to the adoptive parent(s).
 It is a permanent legal relationship between the adoptive parent(s) and the child.
 The child has the same legal rights as if they were born in the adoptive family.